willthelaw/slurm-docker/README.md

-Hi,

-These are basic containers for running SLURM on docker.
+These are very basic containers for running SLURM on docker.